Skip to content

 We have less food security

-- There will be less regional and national food surpluses.
-We are likely to experience food deficits instead.
+• There will be less regional and national food supplies.
+We are likely to experience high food prices instead.

 Our infrastructure is strained